 The Speech and Hearing Clinic provides diagnosis of hearing, speech, and language problems and remedial speech, language and/or hearing therapy for children of faculty, staff, students and the Denton community.
-Diagnostic evaluations and therapy are provided without charge.
+Diagnostic evaluations and therapy are provided for a nominal fee.
 The clinic, located in the MCL Building, opens approximately two weeks after the fall and spring semesters begin.